 WFRV-TV became a part of a world class company, Liberty Media Corporation on April 16, 2007.
 Liberty also owned stakes in the cable channels Court TV, QVC, Starz Entertainment and even the Atlanta Braves.
 WFRV was the first broadcast station that they ever owned.

-Throughout its history, WFRV-TV 5 has always held a strong commitment to the communities it serves, and today it is committed more than ever to being involved, including servicing the viewers with the best possible news, weather, sports, and entertainment programming.
+Throughout its history, WFRV-TV 5 has always held a strong commitment to the communities it serves, and today it is committed more than ever to being involved, including servicing the viewers with the best possible local news, weather, sports, and entertainment programming.